 If you prefer using a hydration reservoir, make sure the daypack is designed with a sleeve for it.
 Without being designed for one, the reservoir competes for space with everything else in the daypack.

-You Might Also Like: How Does A Gravity Water Filter Work
+Related Article: How Does A Gravity Water Filter Work

 In addition, without a sleeve the hydration reservoir is apt to get crushed, preventing water from flowing.